Former Bills player Alex Carrington found competent to stand trial in weapons case

 - Oops!Something went wrong.Please try again later.

 Oct.
-21—LOCKPORT — A pair of court-appointed psychiatrists have determined that former Buffalo Bills player is competent to stand trial on weapons possession and other charges.
+21—A pair of court-appointed psychiatrists have determined that former Buffalo Bills player is competent to stand trial on weapons possession and other charges.

 Niagara County Court Judge Caroline Wojtaszek had ordered competency testing for Carrington after a July 5 hearing where she and the former Bills player spent almost an hour in a back-and-forth discussion about his defense counsel and his view of his rights as a "sovereign citizen."
 Carrington argued that as a sovereign citizen Wojtaszek did not have jurisdiction in his case.